cloudyfluke/homelab/README.md

 ## TODOs

 ### Planned
-- TODO: setup s3 bucket to manage state file for terraform
 - TODO: setup kube-vip or metallb for load balancer service
 - TODO: buy a domain name to be used
 - TODO: use cloudflare as provider to validate certs